highmic/leaflet-challenge/README.md

 Your visualization should look something like the map above.

-The JavaScript code solution for level one is level1.js
+The JavaScript code solution for level 1 is level1.js